RanitManik/README-guide/README.md

 # README.md Guide

 Welcome to the README.md Guide repository!
 This repository is designed to help you create effective and informative README.md files for your GitHub repositories.
-A well-written README.md can greatly enhance the visibility and usability of your projects.
+A well-written README.md can greatly enhance the visibility and usability of your projects.checkout the[template](template.md) to get started.

 ## What is a README.md?